-We will furnish without charge to each person whose proxy is being solicited, upon written request of any such person, a copy of our Annual Report on Form 10-K for the fiscal year ended March 31, 2019, as filed with the SEC, including the financial statements and financial statement schedule thereto.
-Written requests for copies of our Annual Report on Form 10-K for the fiscal year ended March 31, 2019 should be directed to Prestige Consumer Healthcare Inc., 660 White Plains Road, Tarrytown, New York 10591, Attention: Corporate Secretary.
-Our Annual Report on Form 10-K for the fiscal year ended March 31, 2019 can also be downloaded without charge from the "Investors" tab of our website at www.prestigeconsumerhealthcare.com.
+We will furnish without charge to each person whose proxy is being solicited, upon written request of any such person, a copy of our A Report on Form 10-K for the fiscal year ended March 31, 2019, as filed with the SEC, including the financial statements and financial sta schedule thereto.
+Written requests for copies of our Annual Report on Form 10-K for the fiscal year ended March 31, 2019 should be dire Prestige Consumer Healthcare Inc., 660 White Plains Road, Tarrytown, New York 10591, Attention: Corporate Secretary.
+Our Annual Repo Form 10-K for the fiscal year ended March 31, 2019 can also be downloaded without charge from the "Investors" tab of our websi www.prestigeconsumerhealthcare.com.